Copenhagen Capital Region, Denmark Travel Guide

 Danes dress casually and practically.
 Smart casual is suitable for most restaurants and events.
 Functionality and understated style are common.

-Dining out has specific customs.
+Dining out has certain customs.

 Be mindful of social norms.